yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 ---
 ## Goals

-When I began planning out a homelab I had a few expectations for my disk/storage configurations.
+When I began planning out a home lab I had a few expectations for my disk/storage configurations.

-1. Easy to setup new devices
+1. Easy to set up new devices
 2. Convenient backups from any device
 3. Convenient restores to any device
 4. Encryption with convenient unlocks

 ## The result
 1. Can fully install new systems in about 10 minutes.
-2. Device specific configuration of disks is kept minimal and easily readable.
+2. Device-specific configuration of disks is kept minimal and easily readable.
 3. Each system's important files are stored in consistent ZFS datasets which automatically handle snapshots.
-All files not stored on those specific datasets are removed every reboot, as the root filesystem is destroyed by restoring an empty zfs snapshot.
+All files not stored on those specific datasets are removed every reboot, as the root filesystem is destroyed by restoring an empty ZFS snapshot.
 4. Backup server(s) dynamically create new backup tasks as new machines are added to the Nixos Flake.
 These backup tasks incrementally replicate a single dataset's snapshots from each machine to the backup computer nightly, stored snapshots are automatically managed.
-5. Restoring data to a freshly installed machine is handled by a single command to copy the backed-up zfs dataset to the machine, followed by a nixos-rebuild.
+5. Restoring data to a freshly installed machine is handled by a single command to copy the backed-up ZFS dataset to the machine, followed by a nixos-rebuild.
 6. Luks encrypted disks unlocked with initrd-ssh, using a bash script which pulls the passwords from 1password

 ## Sources